RFL Women's Championship: 2024 structure

-2025 structure
+2025–present

 In December 2024, the RFL announced that the Northern Championship would be expanded with Cardiff Demons and London Broncos transferring from the Southern Championship.
-Hull FC and Swinton Lionesses moving up from League One in the place of Stanningley would have resulted in a 12-team competition.
-However, the withdrawal of Dewsbury Moor meant that only 11 teams started the season.
+Hull FC and Swinton Lionesses moving up from League One in the place of Stanningley created in a 12-team competition.
+However, the withdrawal of Dewsbury Moor meant that only 11 teams started the 2025 season.
 The Southern Championship expanded to six teams with Anglian Vipers, Brentwood Eels, Bristol Golden Ferns and North Herts Crusaders joining the competition.
 Bedford Tigers were unable to fulfil any of their fixtures and were excluded from the final league table.
 The Midlands Championship also expanded to six teams with the addition of Midlands Hurricanes and Sheffield Eagles A, but retained the festival format used in 2024.

+In November 2025, the RFL launched its National Community Rugby League (NCRL) initiative which proposed a restructuring of the amateur rugby league competitions.
+The change saw women's competitions which operate within the Women's Rugby League (WRL) form part of the NCRL structure.

+Ahead of the 2026 season, the Northern Championship was rebranded as the National Championship, reflecting the inclusion of London and Cardiff; in addition to being the sole second tier competition.
+Beneath the National Championship sits the third tier Midlands and Southern Championship, as well as Northern Leagues 1-3.